bread-fiend-Zachary/MinesweeperAI/README.md

-# MinesweeperAI
-# Implemented MyAi.cpp and MyAi.hpp
+# MinesweeperAI, implemented MyAi.cpp and MyAi.hpp

 # Rule Of Thumb